Stevenwu33/The-Best-Movie-Ever/README.md

-# 🎬 Best Movie Ever – Data-Driven Film Strategy
+# 🎬 The Best Movie Ever – Data-Driven Film Strategy

 This project was created as part of a data visualization challenge where we were tasked with designing the **“Best Movie Ever”** using a dataset of box office films from the past 10 years.
 Our client is a **new film production company** aiming to disrupt the industry without an existing track record.